gersteinlab/shiny-dim-reduction/README.md

 To pursue AWS integration, the user must first create an "s3_master.R" file as shown in "s3_master_template.R" with the credentials of an AWS IAM account that has full permissions in Amazon S3.
 This master account will upload data and its credentials should not be distributed with the generated app.

 Generated apps should each be distributed with a set of AWS keys that link to an account with limited permissions.
 These permissions generally ought to include list / get / put, but the overall budget and permissions are in the hands of the developer.
+Please see example_aws_json.txt for an example policy.

 # Generating Portable Executables